What Parents Should Know About Childhood Obesity

 Call 610-326-9460 to schedule a well-visit for your child at Community Health & Dental Care today!

-Thank you to Dr. Moy, Pediatric Provider at CHDC, for this article.
+Thank you to Dr. Moy, former Pediatric Provider at CHDC, for this article.